paritosh2004singh-wq/dut-project-stt/README.md

    - a slow stream for confirmed transcript text
 6. When the VAD gate detects a pause, the confirmed transcript is cleaned and sent to Groq for translation.
 7. The backend pushes transcript, status, and translation updates back to the browser over the same WebSocket.

+### Unified Dashboard Interface

+The React frontend features a clean, Apple-like dashboard:

+- **Left Sidebar:** Hosts the semantic search panel and recent session history.
+- **Main Area:** Centrally displays the active voice recording and live translation.
+It intelligently switches to a detailed view of past sessions when selected from the archive.
+- **Search capabilities:** Users can search past transcriptions and translations semantically either via the sidebar or by directly typing into the main recording area.

 ### VAD and hallucination suppression